MicrosoftDocs/azure-docs/articles/azure-resource-manager/templates/syntax.md

 For examples of how to use custom functions, see [User-defined functions in ARM template](./user-defined-functions.md).

 In Bicep, user-defined functions aren't supported.
-Bicep does support a variety of [functions](../bicep/bicep-functions.md) and [operators](../bicep/operators.md).
+Bicep does support various [functions](../bicep/bicep-functions.md) and [operators](../bicep/operators.md).

 ## Resources

 In the `resources` section, you define the resources that are deployed or updated.
-You are limited to [800 resources](../management/azure-subscription-service-limits.md#general-limits) in a template.
+You're limited to [800 resources](../management/azure-subscription-service-limits.md#general-limits) in a template.

 You define resources with the following structure: